Sign Up & Save 10% |

 Avoiding Holiday Stress Until Winter Break

 Winter break is mere weeks away—but far from slowing down, the last few weeks of the fall semester seem to reach a fever pitch every year.
-Both inside and outside the classroom, you’re probably being pulled in a hundred directions, from holiday parties, to wrapping up lesson units, to the hours of shopping and decorating you swore you wouldn’t put yourself through this year.
+Both inside and outside the classroom, you’re probably being pulled in a hundred directions, from holiday parties, to wrapping up lesson units, to the hours of shopping and decorating you swore you wouldn’t put ourself through this year.
 Throw in the near-constant sugar-induced energy spikes (and crashes), and you’re looking at a holiday hangover before the holidays even arrive.

 In this article, we’ll look at some practical ways you can hold onto your holiday cheer—and your sanity—all the way to the New Year.